NuttaneeKnight/ServiceNow/servicePortal.md

 - Click - Create a new Widget
 - Name it > Create an incident
 - check off "Create test page" > Submit
+- Click on the hanburger menu on the top rright > check off "Enable Preview"